Scramble for school places in Kerry as grind school suddenly closes

 The school also accepts international students for English language courses.
 It is understood that some are in quarantine after arriving in Co Kerry and had been preparing to begin their course.

-Fifth year student Jude Pearse from Ballyduff told Radio Kerry he had enrolled for the two-year senior cycle and was preparing to start next week.
+Fifth year student Jude Pierse from Ballyduff told Radio Kerry he had enrolled for the two-year senior cycle and was preparing to start next week.

 “I couldn’t believe it.
 We sent in our application in July,” he said, adding that he paid a deposit of €1,500 on August 13th and received no indication of a downturn in numbers.